FEEDBACK AND EQUITY

 Balancing the scales of power.

-While there are lots of reasons to pursue feedback, we believe the practice operates at its highest level when it’s in service of equity.
+While there are many reasons to pursue feedback, we believe feedback makes the biggest difference when it operates in service of equity.

 What does ‘in service of equity’ mean?